VaibhaviY02/co2-analyzer/README.md

 # VITyarthi-Python-Project-CSE1021
-# PROJECT - CO2 emission analyser
+# PROJECT - CO2 Emission Analyser

 A simple Python tool to track and analyze your personal carbon footprint.